The 3 Temptations of Jesus

 But isn't he quoting Psalm 91:11-12?
 Yes, even the devil quotes Scripture.
 But the devil twists the meaning of the Scripture (which he still does today) prodding Jesus to misuse the true intention of the Scripture.
 The Psalms speak of God's protection to those who trust Him, but the promise is not to be used as a way of testing God.
 It is much like some Christians today who quote Mark 16:17-18, intentionally handling poisonous snakes to test God and prove to themselves their spiritual ranking.

-Jesus quotes Deuteronomy 6:16 which was related to Exodus 17:1-7, when the Israelites complained to Moses about taking them out into the desert saying, "Is the LORD among us, or not?"
-By complaining they displayed their lack of faith in God.
+Jesus quotes Deuteronomy 6:16 which was related to Exodus 17:1-7, when the Israelites complained to Moses about taking them out into the desert saying, "Why did you bring us up out of Egypt to make us and our children and livestock die of thirst?"
+By complaining they displayed their lack of faith in God and a demand for proof.
+"Is the LORD among us, or not?"

 Here the devil finally lays it all out to Jesus.